-The Bible tells us much about living a separated godly life:
+The Bible tells us much about living a separated, godly life:

-From the beginning, God did some separating.
-God put a separation between the unrighteous world and Noah and His family, when He sent the flood.
+• From the beginning, God did some separating.
+God separated the unrighteous world from Noah and His family when He sent the flood.
 The ungodly perished.

 In Old Testament times, God repeatedly warned His people to separate from the ungodly so they would not end up doing the sins the enemies of God were committing.